 Princess Diana: Her life and legacy

-Diana and her friend Camilla Parker-Bowles visit the Ludlow racecourse in October 1980.
-Competing there as a jockey was Prince Charles, the son of Queen Elizabeth II and heir to the British throne.
+Diana and Camilla Parker-Bowles visit the Ludlow racecourse in October 1980, where Prince Charles was competing as a jockey.
 Diana and Charles would be engaged just a few months later.
+Prince Charles admitted in 1994 to a relationship with Parker-Bowles while still married to Diana; Charles and Camilla wed in 2005.

 Princess Diana: Her life and legacy